-Require that all label definitions have a colon ":" appended.
+Require that all label definitions have a colon ":"appended.
 When this option is selected, some directives are allowed to start the line.
+This is the default.

 Note that this applies to all directives, including .equ and .set.
 Thus, with this option: